gediminas-braskus/crwn-clothing/README.md

 Working on a shopping website

-Using Create React App(React) for front-end and Firebase for backend
+Web App is powered by Create React App(React) and Firebase.

 Also, implementing Redux and Stripe payments into the project